≡ Menu

 What “rate” can I qualify for?

-As you can see from the aforementioned questions that we listed above, there are quite a few factors that can come into play when trying to determine what kind of “rate” an individual might be able to qualify for after they have been diagnosed with Chronic Obstructive Pulmonary Disease.
+As you can see from the questions we listed above, quite a few factors can come into play when trying to determine what kind of “rate” an individual might qualify for after being diagnosed with Chronic Obstructive Pulmonary Disease.
+For this reason, it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you briefly.

 The good news is…

-That if you have been diagnosed with COPD, and you have been “”smoke-free for at least 12 months, there is a chance that you may be able to qualify for coverage, only now it’s pretty safe to say that you will be considered a “high-risk” applicant which will mean that we’ll definitely want to be more “selective” with which life insurance companies we do choose to recommend.
+If you have been diagnosed with COPD, and you have been “smoke-free for at least 12 months, there is a chance that you may be able to qualify for coverage, only now it’s pretty safe to say that you will be considered a “high-risk” applicant which will mean that we’ll want to be more “selective” with which life insurance companies we do choose to recommend.
+This brings us to the last topic that we wanted to take a moment and discuss with you, which is…

-Now, will we be able to help out everyone who has been previously diagnosed with COPD?
+Now, can we help out everyone previously diagnosed with COPD?

 • Ian G. July 7, 2020, 9:23 pm